 The Types of Ink that Work Best

-We offer a number of types of ink suitable for food packaging.
-Below are the three most commonly used inks for food packaging.
+We offer a few types of ink suitable for food packaging.
+Below are the most commonly recommended inks for food packaging.

 #628 Ink for Packaging Films – This pigmented ink adheres exceptionally well to packaging films and plastics, including polyethylene, polypropylene, polyester, PET, foil, and cellophane.
 Dry time is 10-15 seconds.

-Hot Melt Ink Rolls – These ink rolls are available in a variety of sizes and ink formulas to suit your particular application requirements (type of equipment being used in, substrate, and temperature).
+Hot Melt Ink Rolls – These ink rolls are available in a variety of sizes and ink formulas to suit your specific application requirements (type of equipment being used in, substrate, and temperature setting).
 Black and white are the most common colors and dry time varies depending on the substrate and ink formula chosen.